-During fiscal year 2020, TPACT entered a barter transaction with a local hotel to trade hotel rooms to provide traveling artists for the rental without charge of TPACT's convention center space.
 Fair market value (FMV) is determined based upon the value of the goods or services received.
 If the FMV of goods or services received is not readily determinable, then the FMV of rental space is used as the basis for valuing the transaction.
 Barter transactions are recognized in the period in which they occur.
-For the year ended June 30, 2020, TPACT recorded barter transactions totaling \$1,625.
-There were no such barter transactions for the year ended June 30, 2021.
+There were no barter transactions for the years ended June 30, 2022 and 2021.